fkie-cad/hexter/README.md

  * -l:uint64_t Length of the part to display in hex or dec.
 Default = 0x50.
  * -a ASCII only print.
  * -x HEX only print.
  * -ix Insert hex byte sequence (destructive!).
 Where x is an format option.
+(File mode only.)
  * -ox Overwrite hex byte sequence (destructive!).
 Where x is an format option.
  * -fx Find hex byte sequence.
 Where x is an format option.
  * Format options: